nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

   * Description of story
   * Author bio
  * For extra help on putting together an awesome query letter, check out our [sample query](https://reviseresub.com/annual-contest/sample-query).
+ * Remove any personal information that you don't want a first reader to know from this document (for example: email address, physical address, telephone number, website, and social media links).
+ * If you need a visual example of formatting for the Annual Contest, take a look at our [query and first five pages submission sample](RevPit_Query5Pages_Formatting_Sample.docx).
+ * There will be a spot on the form to list any content warnings ONLY in your first five pages. (short answer)

 ##### B. Upload your synopsis
  * Format: